SeidSmatti/redditUntranslate/README.md

 ## Usage

 Once installed, redditUntranslate works automatically.
 Simply browse to any Reddit URL, the extension will remove any language parameters, redirecting you to the original version of the site.
+You can enable the optional Google filtering in the extension popup.

 ## Permissions